AmmieNyami/ammienyami.github.io/content/_index.md

 </span>
 {{< /rawhtml >}} (**no** lewd stuff pls).

+I don't really use Matrix, so if you wanna DM me, please suggest me some messaging app via email, or just use Discord if you don't have a problem with that.

 ## Social Media Where I Don't Post Very Often

 - YouTube: [@HatsuSixty](https://youtube.com/@HatsuSixty)